Definition of Porphyria

-Since some forms of porphyria are genetic in nature, it can be said that the disorder cannot be fully prevented.
-However, avoiding or eliminating triggers can reduce symptoms.
-Some important factors to be eliminated include use of recreational drugs, avoidance of mental stress, limiting of drinking habits, and avoidance of use of certain antibiotics.
+Since some forms of porphyria are genetic in nature, it can be said that the disorder cannot be fully prevented; however, avoiding or eliminating triggers can reduce symptoms.
+Some important factors to be eliminated include the use of recreational drugs, avoidance of mental stress, limiting of drinking habits, and the avoidance of the use of certain antibiotics.

-To prevent occurrence of some erythropoietic symptoms, activities that reduce light exposure must be practiced.
-These include staying out of bright sunlight, wearing of long sleeves and use of hats or umbrellas.
+To prevent occurrence of some erythropoietic symptoms, activities that reduce light exposure must be practised; these include staying out of bright sunlight, the wearing of long sleeves and the use of hats or umbrellas.
 Also, avoidance of exposure to too much light or radiation during surgery can also be observed.

 Diagnosis of Porphyria